 What do we do with our existing KPIs?

 Most of your KPIs just need to be reclassified, some will be PIs,RIs, and some will be KRIs.
-Please read my earlier paper and chapter 1 in the book.
+Read chapter 9 in Key Performance Indicators, 3rd edition.

 Who should be in the KPI team?

 The KPI team should be a mix of individuals who have a broad skill base.
-I refer you to the team checklist I have in the book, see chapter 4.
+I refer you to the team checklist I have in chapter 9 in Key Performance Indicators, 3rd edition.
 It is desirable to have someone from HR, Finance, Operations, other parties should be IT, Planning, Operations Research.
 All of these individuals must be able to facilitate a one day workshop and be above average communicators.
 This project team is no place for a person who hides behind emails.

 How does the action plan to implement KPI’s within the organisation change when the push is coming from the CEO level down rather than the other way around?